Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 A: 9,000 years ago B: 3,000 years ago C: 100 years ago

 Q2: Japan's first hotel for foreigners was the "Tsukiji Hotel" (Chuo Ward, Tokyo).
-Where did the milk served there come from?
+Where did they source the milk served there?

 A: From abroad B: From Tohoku C: From nearby

-Q3: Milk used to be sold mainly in glass bottles, but paper cartons became the standard in the early 1970s.
-This shift was driven by a major change of the times.
+Q3: Milk used to be sold mainly in glass bottles, but paper cartons became the standard from the early 1970s onward.
+This shift was driven by a major factor related to the changing times.
 What was it?

 A: Quality considerations B: Distribution considerations C: Household considerations

 And another aspect is its role as a "story that lets you experience the dynamics of business."
-For any industry or company to survive, it must continually overcome various imbalances that arise daily—social environments, competitive situations, relationships with consumers, and so on.
+For an industry or company to survive, it must continuously overcome various imbalances that arise daily—social environment, competitive conditions, relationships with consumers, and so on.

 This holds true even for milk and dairy products, which are often taken for granted.
 Using a familiar foodstuff as its theme, the book traces how those involved overcame crises throughout history.
-It conveys this dynamic through rich anecdotes.
+It conveys this dynamic through a wealth of anecdotes.

 The book is divided into two parts.
 While the first half covers the history of the industry as a whole, the second half, with its case studies of six regional dairy companies, offers a particularly vivid experience of business dynamics.

-For example, YUDA Milk (formerly Yuda Milk Cooperative, Iwate Prefecture) is a company located in a mountain village in a heavy snowfall area, surrounded by the 1,000-meter-class Ou Mountains.Despite this challenging location, it has consistently leveraged adversity as a springboard for numerous challenges.
-These include pioneering "low-temperature pasteurization" to deliver quality competitive with major corporations in the fiercely competitive urban market of Morioka City, and developing a premium yogurt with a unique "chewy yet refreshing" texture to overcome a management crisis stemming from over-reliance on the milk business.
+For example, YUDA Milk (formerly Yuda Milk Cooperative, Iwate Prefecture) is a company located in a mountain village in a heavy snowfall area, surrounded by the Ou Mountains, peaks reaching over 1,000 meters.Despite this challenging location, it has consistently leveraged adversity as a springboard for numerous challenges.
+These include pioneering "low-temperature pasteurization" to deliver quality competitive with major corporations in the fiercely competitive urban market of Morioka City, and developing a premium yogurt with a unique "moist yet refreshing" texture to overcome a management crisis stemming from over-reliance on the milk business.
 As a result, it reportedly now achieves a high-profit structure with a sales profit margin of around 10%.

-At the same time, the author's characteristic "rigor" is evident in the calm, matter-of-fact tone with which he depicts these numerous "successes" – never unreservedly praising them, but rather stating simply, "This too is merely one page in the dynamic history."
+At the same time, the author's characteristic "rigor" is evident in the calm, matter-of-fact tone with which he depicts these numerous "successes" – not with unreserved praise, but as merely another page in the dynamic history of the times.

-This book is recommended not only for those involved in dairy farming and the dairy industry, or milk enthusiasts, but for anyone striving to create new value.
+This book is recommended not only for those in the dairy industry and milk enthusiasts, but for anyone striving to create new value.

 Now, here's the "answer" to the earlier quiz.